pratik-codes/Kairo/README.md

 ## Support

-If you find this template helpful, please give it a ⭐️ on GitHub!
+If you find Kairo helpful for your learning journey, please give it a ⭐️ on GitHub!

+---

+**Ready to transform your learning experience?** Join thousands of learners who are already experiencing the future of education with Kairo's revolutionary AI-powered tutoring platform.